EinEinfach/CaSSAndRA/README.md

 3. Replace the downloaded /src/data folder with the folder you backed up in step 1.
 4. App can be started as usual.

+## CaSSAndRA native
+You can also use an alternative UI (CaSSAndRA native) specifically developed for Cassandra.
+For more information, follow this [link](https://github.com/EinEinfach/CaSSAndRA_native).

 ## Donation

 If you enjoyed CaSSAndRA project — or just feeling generous, consider buying me a beer.
 Cheers!